 Beagles are also found to be one of the 22 most active breeds amongst dogs, and so demanding a good amount of exercise to themselves and also being amazing to play with, a greyhound as a companion to a Beagle only makes sense.

 Poodles are one of the best options to consider when thinking about good, fun companions for Beagles to enjoy with.
 These dogs are not only the same in size as the average Beagle but also very similar in qualities!
 Affectionate, playful, energetic, friendly, loving, basically anything you could call a Beagle, you can call a poodle as well.
-Therefore, perfect for and with one another.
+Therefore, they are perfect for and with one another.

-Both of these dogs love to have fun and play around, so getting them both to exercise and to also play with another won’t be an issue at all and so, a win-win in getting both these dogs for both the dogs and the person who’s blessed with them.
+Both of these dogs love to have fun and play around, so getting them both to exercise and to also play with another won’t be an issue at all, and so, a win-win in getting both these dogs for both the dogs and the person who’s blessed with them.

 Great Danes are great in their size and in how big hearts they are.
 They’re basically giant dogs with even bigger hearts because of how kind and loving they are as an animal and as a pet.
 This makes them great companions to Beagles and definitely a breed to consider.